ca-sakshi-jain-907/ca-sakshi-jain-907/IndAS-115-and-IFRS-15.md

 During a major product launch (e.g., a new iPhone cycle), revenue and EBITDA will appear to explode because handset revenue is front-loaded.
 However, **Cash Flow from Operations (CFO)** will remain flat.

-Stakeholders must be educated that this “growth” is an accounting entry, not immediate liquidity.
+Stakeholders must be careful that this “growth” is an accounting entry, not immediate liquidity.

 ---